Green-Bat/ArkhamSpeedrunningWiki.github.io/Guides/Asylum/30FPS.md

+# How to Switch FPS to 30 for PC

 The ini file will be found here > "My Documents\Square Enix\Batman Arkham Asylum GOTY\BmGame\Config\UserEngine.ini"

 Add the following two lines in at the bottom of the file: